Movie List Monster Bios Aliens & SDF

 to one day serve as guardians to mankind.

-Before the relationship between these incidents and
+But before the relationship between these incidents and

-legend can be unlocked, though, Godzilla appears on
+legend can be unlocked, Godzilla appears on

 land for the first time in nearly fifty years, and commences